 Lead sheet reading is much easier, especially if students can already read treble clef.
 Of course it’s important to learn to read both hands.
 But lead sheets are a great way to short-cut some of the tedium of learning to read.
 This then allows students to open up some of those “closed doors” of music sooner.

 In fact, the more that I unpack my own ability to sight-read hard music at speed, the more I feel that I’m not actually reading two hands at the same time at all.

 - Ensuring I play in style, tempo and with flowing rhythm

-- Using any other brain space left to glance at the bass clef for harmonic cues so that I can ‘guess’ the accompaniment and make sure I don’t stop
+- Using any other brain space left to glance at the bass clef.
+This gives me harmonic cues so that I can ‘guess’ the accompaniment and make sure I don’t stop

-My ability to ‘guess’ and improvising while I sight read is mainly a result of my understanding of chords and playing of lead sheets from a young age.
+My ability to ‘guess’ and improvise while I sight read is mainly a result of my understanding of chords and playing of lead sheets from a young age.

 Read more: My top 10 pop songs for students to learn